wp-plugins/store-locator-le/readme.txt

 *Version 4.x is a major upgrade that is not compatible with the version 3.x or earlier add-on packs.*

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 2014-Jun-03 (4.1.29+) =

+* Enhancement: Update the tab menu styling on admin interface to match WordPress built-in (appearance/menus) style.
+* Fix: Stop putting address searches in Spain or some other odd location.

 = 2014-May-30 (4.1.28) =